-State: The State of Iowa, including, but not limited to, any entity or agency of the State, such as the Iowa Department of Human Services, the Department of Public Health, the MFCU, the Division of Insurance, and the Office of the Attorney General.
+State: The State of Iowa, including, but not limited to, any entity or agency of the State, such as the Iowa Department of Health and Human Services, the MFCU, the Division of Insurance, and the Office of the Attorney General.
 It also refers to the Single State Agency as specified in 42 CFR § 431.10.